RESTfulAyush/Project-task-board/README.md

 # Project Task Board

 ## Overview
 Project Task Board is a personalized task management application built using the MERN stack (MongoDB, Express.js, React, and Node.js).
-This application helps users manage multiple projects efficiently by allowing them to create tasks, assign members, track progress, and streamline their workflow.
+This application helps users manage multiple projects efficiently by allowing them to create tasks, track progress, and streamline their workflow.

 ## Features
 - **Project Management**: Create, update, and delete projects.